-Pulse and heart rate monitoring systems may be inaccurate.
-Excessive training can cause serious injury or death.
+CAUTION: Pulse and heart rate monitoring systems may be inaccurate.
+Excessive training can cause serious injury or even death.
 If you feel unwell and / or faint, stop training immediately.
-Make sure that all users of your exercise device are familiar with this information, understand it and apply it at all times.
+Make sure all users of your exercise device are familiar with this information, understand it and apply it unconditionally.